bmaltais/kohya_ss/README.md

 ### Launching the GUI on Windows

-TOn Windows, you can use either the `gui.ps1` or `gui.bat` script located in the root directory.
+On Windows, you can use either the `gui.ps1` or `gui.bat` script located in the root directory.
 Choose the script that suits your preference and run it in a terminal, providing the desired command line arguments.
 Here's an example:

 ```powershell
 gui.ps1 --listen 127.0.0.1 --server_port 7860 --inbrowser --share